|

 Once you

-find a wedding photographer you like, you should sit down with them and plan your
+find a professional wedding photographer you like, you should sit down with them and plan your

 day in terms of the photography and the photos that you would like from it.
 It pays to have a plan because the day